crookdc/crookdc/README.md

 ## @crookd
 > The day you plant the seed is not the the day you eat the fruit.

 Proponent of the open web.
-Using Rust and Go to build toy projects and more.

 <!--
 **crookdc/crookdc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.